Azure/open-service-broker-azure/docs/quickstart-aks.md

        --set storage.etcd.persistence.enabled=true
     ```

     Note: the AKS preview does not _currently_ support RBAC, so you must disable RBAC as shown above.
+The command above also enables persistence for the etcd used by Service Catalog.
+    This is desirable for evaluation in the event that parts of Service Catalog are restarted.
+For production use, we recommend a dedicated etcd cluster with appropriate storage.

 1. Deploy Open Service Broker for Azure on the cluster: